-JGF: So this whole year, for the oral history anyways, women in the industry, the settlement house [?] women.
+JGF: So this whole year, for the oral history anyways, women in the industry, the settlement house [inaudible] women.
 Is that pretty traditionally?

 AJM: Yeah, pretty much.
-I think, our office is the only one that has a man because of Kevin.
-You know, he's the one that started it.
+I think our office is the only one that has a man because of Kevin.
+He's the one that started it.
 But, I don't think any other settlement house has a man in it.
 Yeah, it's mostly run by women.

-JGF: And has that historically been the case?
+JGF: Has that historically been the case?